See Course Descriptions for pre-requisites and full course descriptions.

 3 credit graded course (offered in both Fall & Winter Terms)

-Students in this course are placed with a lawyer or agency in the family or children’s law field, and are expected to spend 4-6 hours per week at the placement, at times that do not conflict with their classes, for the Fall or Winter Term.
+Students in this course are placed with a lawyer or agency in the family or children’s law field and are expected to spend 4-6 hours per week at the placement, at times that do not conflict with their classes, in the Fall or Winter Term.
 Most of the placements are with lawyers, but there is also a placement at the Children’s Aid Society and the Family Court.
-The primary focus is on learning about the practice of family law from observation, reflection, discussion with your external supervisor, and discussion in class, though there are expectations for research and drafting at some placements.
-There are no scheduled class time, but there will be five meetings during the term of the entire class (10 students), arranged at times that do not conflict with any student’s schedule.
+The primary focus is on learning about the practice of family law from observation, reflection, discussion with your external supervisor, as well as participation in classes.
+The placements may also include expectations for research or drafting related to cases being followed.
+There is no scheduled class time, but there will be five meetings during the term of the entire class (10 students), arranged at times that do not conflict with any student’s schedule.
 Students are required to keep a course log and write a short reflective piece.
+(8-10 pages)

 Students will gain an appreciation of the challenges of managing clients and relationships with other lawyers and judges.